M66B/FairEmail/FAQ.md

 you'll get the error *Authentication failed - invalid credentials* for accounts (IMAP) and *Username and Password not accepted* for identities (SMTP).

-If you use multiple Gmail accounts, make sure you change the "less secure" setting of the right account.
+If you use multiple Gmail accounts, make sure you change the "less secure" setting of the right account(s).

+Be aware that you need to leave the "less secure" settings screen by using the back arrow to apply the setting.

 You might get the alert "*Please log in via your web browser*".
 This security measure can for example be triggered when too many IP addresses were used in a too short time or when you are using a VPN.